Baidu releases Apollo 5.0 with upgrades for ‘complex’ road scenarios

 Beijing-based Baidu last week quietly released the latest version of Apollo, its open source full-stack software solution for driverless vehicles.
 Apollo 5.0 — which follows on the heels of Apollo Lite, the company’s vision-based framework that enables nearly fully autonomous driving under select conditions — introduces a number of new features, including an upgraded perception model for “complex” road scenarios and a bespoke sensor calibration service.

-“Apollo 5.0 is an effort to support volume production for geo-fenced autonomous driving,” Baidu noted in the accompanying changelog on GitHub.
+“Apollo 5.0 is an effort to support volume production for geofenced autonomous driving,” Baidu noted in the accompanying changelog on GitHub.
 “The car now has 360-degree visibility … making [it] more secure and aware.”

 Apollo 5.0 ushers in a brand-new data pipeline service with per-vehicle calibration options, along with spruced-up prediction evaluators and map data verification tools.
 Perhaps the highlights are Open Space Planner — a new scenario-based planning algorithm — and improved support for parking and for intersections, including those with stop signs and traffic lights and those without signage.
 Lastly, Dreamland, Apollo’s web-based simulation platform for model validation and testing, has been updated with a more robust scenario editor and control-in-loop simulation.